kirtisoglu/Regression/README.md

 * A PDF of questions
 * A dataset (if needed)
-* A PDF of solutions to theoretical questions
+* A solution PDF of theoretical questions
 * Code files for coding questions.

 Textbook: Regression Analysis by Example, Samprit Chatterjee, Ali S. Hadi